karrot-dev/karrot-frontend/about-page.md

 ### Democratic and participative development

-Karrot is a free and open-source software developed with the feedback and participation of the poeple who use it.
+Karrot is a free and open-source software developed with the feedback and participation of the people who use it.
 It is mainly developed by a small core team that is constantly in contact with people in different groups, in order to make sense of their diverging and converging needs and thus guide the development.
 We abide by the ethics of integrity and non-commerciarlisation of data.

 Developers and designers are obviously welcome to participate in its development.
 Check out the project on [GitHub](https://github.com/yunity/karrot-frontend/).